Film, literature, poetry, and sports interest me. Studying history and learning from the past inspire me.

 5. Keep a Tally of Offenses

 Keep a running tally of offenses against employees and punish them for every infraction.
-Do this by spreading ill-will by speaking condescendingly to them in public.
+Spread ill will by speaking condescendingly to them in public.
 Never let the employees that you feel aren't up to snuff know it.
 Always communicate with superior and judgmental tones and attitudes toward your staff.
 Send out harsh, condescending emails to staff that displease you.
 Morale will fall exponentially.

 6. Ignore Employees

-Ignore employees in social situations and then, ignore them when you see them at work.
+Ignore employees in social situations and then ignore them when you see them at work.
 Pretend you never saw them in that bar and still don’t see them in the office.
-This will really bother them and affect other staff when the one you ignored tell the other employees of your actions.
+This will really bother them and affect other staff when the one you ignored tells the other employees of your actions.

 7. Micromanage Everyone